 “It is well established that music can influence our moods,” Wells says.
 “Classical music, for example, can help to reduce levels of stress, whilst grunge music can promote hostility, sadness, tension, and fatigue.
 It is now believed that dogs may be as discerning as humans when it comes to musical preference.”

-If your dog has a favorite type of music, it doesn’t hurt to let him join in on the fun.
+If your dog has a favorite type of music, it doesn’t hurt to let them join in on the fun.
 You might find that you’re in perfect harmony.